-General Practitioners (GPs) and community healthcare professionals hold a unique responsibility, as our first point of contact when we are feeling unwell.
-They can be the first to spot illnesses or injuries and prevent long-term damage.
+General Practitioners (GPs) tend to be our first point of contact when we are feeling unwell or have an injury.
+Doctors can be the first to spot the signs of serious illnesses and injuries and can help prevent long-term health issues.

-If you or a loved one has sustained an injury, illness or complications due to the negligence of a GP or community healthcare provider, you may be able to claim compensation.
+If you or a family member has suffered due to negligence at your GP surgery or health centre, you may be able to make a medical negligence compensation claim.